Glossary

 Carpel - unit structure of a compound pistil.

-Cataplasm - poultice.
+Cataplasm - plaster or poultice.

 Coppice - grove of shrubs originating from sprouts or root suckers.